zhanggenjin/douzero-interface-for-ICGA/README.md

 # douzero-interface-for-ICGA
-This repository implements Douzero's interface to IGCA.
+This repository implements Douzero's interface to ICGA.
 `./douzero`: This directory stores Doudizhu AI projects.
 `./interface`: The interface of ICGA is stored in this directory, including neural network bidding.
 `./interface_more_regular`:More standardized code implements the interface.